apache/arrow-site/community.md

 ### GitHub

-We use GitHub Issues as a place to report bugs, request new features, and to track the queue of development work.
+We use GitHub Issues as a place to report bugs, request new features, and track the queue of development work.
 For usage questions, some of our repositories use Discussions as an alternative to the <user@arrow.apache.org>
 mailing list {% include mailing_list_links.html list="user" %}.
 For those